magz-dev/max-fit-app/README.md

 #### As a first time user:
   -  I want to understand the purpose of the site immediately upon entering.
-  -  I want to be able to find what I need easily and for the navigation to be easy to follow and intuitive.
+  -  I want to be able to easily find what I need as well as the navigation of the site to be easy to follow and intuitive.
-  -  I want to be able to view the site on a range of device sizes.
+  -  I want to be able to view the site on a range of devices.
   -  I want to be able to find promotional coupons.
   -  I want to get feedback when interacting with the site.

 #### As a frequent user:
-  -  I want to be able to browse products easily, with options to filter and search to find things I need.
+  -  I want to be able to browse products easily, with options to filter and search to find things I want.
-  -  I want to be able to find out information about products.
+  -  I want to be able to find information about products.
   -  I want to be able to find and select my size.
   -  I want to see ratings or reviews of a product to know more about the quality and whether it is right for me.
   -  I want to be able to shop for multiple items at once, from across the site.